dinhhoang235/E-Commerce/README.md

 ---

-Built with ❤️ using Django, Next.js, and Docker
+Built with ❤️ using Django, Next.js, Stripe, and Docker